Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Grid-side control

 \begin{remark} Another aspect of this approach is the direct way in which the DC-link angle is coupled to the grid angle, in contrast to the cascaded PI structure, which introduces a delay in the coupling chain via the DC-bus regulator. \end{remark}

-\begin{remark} Both this approach, and the one presented in Section \ref{sec: cascPI}, make use of the current limiter \eqref{ig_limiter}, and of the reactive power compensator \eqref{eq: qVC}.
-As seen in \cite{chandrasekaran2025reactive}, the reactive power may be used to prevent overmodulation, maintaining the reliable operation of the current loop. \end{remark}

 For our experiments, we augment both controllers, illustrated in Fig. \ref{Fig: cascBlock} and \ref{Fig: matchBlock}, with a virtual impedance term, and subject them to weak and stiff grid conditions of SCR 1 and 49, respectively, with no change in the control gains throughout our tests.
-As we shall see, the two control approaches behave in similar ways.